Samizdat Update, March 1978 (48.24)

 An article about the fate of a driver from Veshenka station, Ivan Fyodorovich Radikov (b.
 1939).

-After sending letters to M. A. Sholokhov and the Communist Party Central Committee in 1973 he was charged under Article 190-1 of the RSFSR Criminal Code and arrested.
+After sending letters in 1973 to the writer Mikhail Sholokhov and the Communist Party Central Committee Radikov was charged under Article 190-1 (RSFSR Criminal Code) and arrested.
 In April 1974 the Serbsky Institute ruled him not responsible.

-The article ends with an appeal to trace I. F. Radikov.
+The article ends with an appeal to trace Radikov.
 A letter to Sholokhov with a similar appeal is appended to the article.

 *

-People from near and further-away districts around Moscow make trips there to buy provisions.
-An increasingly common format for such trips is ‘excursions to the revolutionary museums’.
-As a result everyone is happy — the museums, the local Party committees and the ‘excursionists’.
+People from districts near and far from the Soviet capital make trips to Moscow to buy provisions.
+An increasingly common format for such trips is “excursions to the revolutionary museums”.

 *